joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 "Intellectual Property" means:

-- (a) any patents, trademarks, service marks, designs, business names, copyrights, database rights, design rights, domain names, moral rights, inventions, confidential information, knowhow and other intellectual property rights and interests (which may now or in the future subsist), whether registered or unregistered; and
+1. any patents, trademarks, service marks, designs, business names, copyrights, database rights, design rights, domain names, moral rights, inventions, confidential information, knowhow and other intellectual property rights and interests (which may now or in the future subsist), whether registered or unregistered; and
-- (b) the benefit of all applications and rights to use such assets of each Obligor (which may now or in the future subsist);
+2. the benefit of all applications and rights to use such assets of each Obligor (which may now or in the future subsist);

 "Intercreditor Agreement" means the intercreditor agreement dated the same date as this agreement and made between, among others, the Parent, the Debtors (as defined therein), AgenSynd S.L. as Security Agent, AgenSynd S.L. as Agent, the Lenders, the Arranger, (each as defined therein), the holders of legal and beneficial title to the Loan Notes and Management Loan Notes and the Intra-Group Lenders (as defined therein);